Hashnode/support/docs/standard-classes.md

 ---
 id: standard-classes
-title: Standard Classes for Custom CSS on Hashnode
+title: Standard classes
 ---

-Here are the standard classes to use when styling your Hashnode blog using our Custom CSS feature.
+Here are the recommended CSS `.class` selectors that you should target when you want to use our Custom CSS feature to style your Hashnode blog.

 * blog-series-collapsible
 * blog-similar-article-cover